SeattleTestbed/docs/Contributing/BuildInstructions.md

 Many operating systems (such as Linux and Mac OS X) ship with these installed.
 On Windows, you will usually need to install Python and Git.

-''Note: Please double-check your Python version!
-We don't support Python 3 at the moment.''
+*Note: Please double-check your Python version!
+We don't support Python 3 at the moment.*

 ## Building components